AhmedYasser20/Image-Project/README.md

 # Image Processing and Classification Project
+This project focuses on the development of an advanced image processing pipeline for musical symbol recognition.
+The goal is to automate the extraction and classification of musical symbols from images of sheet music, enabling their digital representation for further processing or analysis.Sheet music images typically contain various symbols, staff lines, and other elements that need to be accurately segmented and classified to interpret the underlying musical content.

-You can simply run this project by runing the gui.py file, however, this project uses various python libraries.
+You can simply run this project by runing the gui.py file.

 Below is a list of the main libraries used in this project along with the specific functions and methods utilized.

 ## Libraries Used